adelarue/PMD/README.md

 ## How to read

-The scripts used to generate plots and other empirical results in the paper is in the `engaging` folder.
+The scripts used to generate plots and other empirical results in both papers are in the `engaging` folder.
 The `src` folder houses the actual implemented methods to pull/generate data as well as implement and evaluate prediction methodologies.